kumahq/kuma-website/docs/docs/0.1.0/policies/README.md

 **Need help?** Installing and using Kuma should be as easy as possible.
 [Contact and chat](/community) with the community in real-time if you get stuck or need clarifications.
 We are here to help.
 :::

+Here you can find the list of Policies that Kuma supports, that will allow you to build a modern and reliable Service Mesh.

+## Applying Policies

 Once installed, Kuma can be configured via its policies.
-You can apply policies with `kumactl` on Universal, and with `kubectl` on Kubernetes.
-Regardless of what environment you use, you can always read the latest Kuma state with `kumactl` on both environments.
+You can apply policies with [`kumactl`](/docs/0.1.0/documentation/#kumactl) on Universal, and with `kubectl` on Kubernetes.
+Regardless of what environment you use, you can always read the latest Kuma state with [`kumactl`](/docs/0.1.0/documentation/#kumactl) on both environments.

 ::: tip
 We follow the best practices.
-You should always change your Kubernetes state with CRDs, that's why Kuma disables `kumactl apply` when running on K8s environments.
+You should always change your Kubernetes state with CRDs, that's why Kuma disables `kumactl apply [..]` when running in K8s environments.
 :::

 These policies can be applied either by file via the `kumactl -f [path]` or `kubectl -f [path]` syntax, or by using the following command: